Use C language API to talk to RimStone Server

 cd client

 Next is the C code for your client.
 It simply inserts key/value pair, queries it, and then deletes it.
 Nice little program as a way of demonstration.
-Create file "cli.c" and copy this to it:
+Create file "cli.c" with this:

-int golf_client (gg_cli *req, char *connection, char *method, char *app_path, char *request, char *url_params);
+int rim_client (rim_cli *req, char *connection, char *method, char *app_path, char *request, char *url_params);

-// Send request to Golf server and receive reply
+// Send request to RimStone server and receive reply

-int golf_client (gg_cli *req, char *connection, char *method, char *app_path, char *request, char *url_params)
+int rim_client (rim_cli *req, char *connection, char *method, char *app_path, char *request, char *url_params)

 {